 These environments are located along the coastal surf zone or the shallow shelf, where wave action, currents, and tidal activity lead to natural mineral erosion.
-The required grain 5 sizes can be relatively large (millimeter-scale) for this environment, given that the constant movement naturally grinds the minerals, continuously exposing fresh reactive mineral surfaces and enhancing dissolution.
-Given that alkalinity enhancement directly occurs close to the air-sea interface in these well-mixed shallow water settings, the impact on atmospheric CO2 uptake is immediate.
+The required grain sizes can be relatively large (millimeter-scale) for this environment, given that the constant movement naturally grinds the minerals, continuously exposing fresh reactive mineral surfaces and enhancing dissolution.
+Given that alkalinity enhancement directly occurs close to the air-sea interface in these well-mixed shallow water settings, the impact on atmospheric CO_2 uptake is immediate.

 Detection of mineral dissolution and alkalinity production in these high-energy environments is challenging due to rapid mixing, dilution, and dispersal of solutes.
-Minerals 15 may also be transported along- and offshore away from their deployment location.
+Minerals may also be transported along- and offshore away from their deployment location.
 This requires carefully designed field experiments to assess the efficiency of this OAE approach with regard to CO2 drawdown (see Sect.
-7.2 and Cyronak et al., 2023, in this report).
-Furthermore, these factors ham-20 per accurate evaluation concerning MRV for commercial carbon removal purchases (see Ho et al., 2023, in this report).
+7.2 and Cyronak et al., 2023, this Guide).
+Furthermore, these factors hamper accurate evaluation concerning MRV for commercial carbon removal purchases (see Ho et al., 2023, this Guide).
 An advantage of mineral dissolution in coastal surface sediments is the lower risk of secondary mineral formation.
-In an open environment, supersaturation levels potentially trig-25 gering carbonate or phyllosilicate precipitation in conjunction with other relevant factors (e.g., pH, DIC, TA) are more unlikely to be attained.
+In an open environment, supersaturation levels potentially triggering carbonate or phyllosilicate precipitation in conjunction with other relevant factors (e.g., pH, DIC, TA) are more unlikely to be attained.
 CO2 consumption may therefore be more efficient compared to low-energy environments.
-See Table 2 for a summary of advantages and disadvantages for 30 mineral deployment in high-energy environments.
+See Table 2 for a summary of advantages and disadvantages for mineral deployment in high-energy environments.